-As noted in the introduction, the illiquidity of a pension fund in context of myopic preferences can be welfare improving to the extent that it represents a commitment mechanism that favours current preferences over future preferences.
+As noted in the introduction, the illiquidity of a pension fund in the context of myopic preferences can be welfare improving to the extent that it represents a commitment mechanism that favours current preferences over future preferences.
 Importantly, the potential for a pension fund to be used in this way depends upon the nature of its illiquidity, and is independent of the rate of return paid to pension savings.
-Hence, the observation that pension savings early in the working lifetime tend to respond positively to the extent of myopia when the return to pension wealth is low suggests that the DC pension does help to resolve the intra-personal conflict that arises in context of time-inconsistent preferences in favour of the present self.
-The additional observation that pension savings tend to respond negatively to the extent of myopia when the return to pension wealth is high then indicates that the parametrisation of myopia is relatively inelastic to the return on pension wealth.
-Put another way, relative to timeconsistent exponential discounting, the myopic agents represented by the model favour the illiquidity of the DC pension for the commitment mechanism that it represents.
-But at the same time, the present bias of their preferences makes them less inclined to respond positively to an increase the return paid to pension wealth.
-The middle panel of Table 10 indicates that average pension wealth between ages 50 and 67 tends to fall at a fairly stable rate as β is reduced below 1.0, for all five rates of return to pension wealth reported in the table.
+Hence, the observation that pension savings early in the working lifetime tend to respond positively to the extent of myopia when the return to pension wealth is low suggests that the DC pension does help to resolve the intra-personal conflict that arises in the context of time-inconsistent preferences in favour of the present self.
+The additional observation that pension savings tend to respond negatively to the extent of myopia when the return on pension wealth.
+Put another way, relative to time-consistent exponential discounting, the myopic agents represented by the model favour the illiquidity of the DC pension for the commitment mechanism that it represents.
+But at the same time, the present bias of their preferences makes them less inclined to respond positively to an increase in the return paid to pension wealth.

+The middle panel of Table 5 indicates that average pension wealth between ages 50 and 67 tends to fall at a fairly stable rate as β is reduced below 1.0, for all five rates of return to pension wealth reported in the table.
 This is consistent with the present bias in consumption that is associated with a lower β , and with the declining role of the pension asset as a commitment mechanism as the pension age draws near.

-Discussion in subsection 4.4 suggests that myopia tends to dampen the extent to which pension saving is off-set against saving in other forms.
-This impression is reinforced by the statistics reported in the bottom panel of Table 10, which indicate that the off-set of pension saving late in the working lifetime falls monotonically with both the extent of myopia and the return to pension wealth, with myopia having the most pronounced influence over the range of policy parameters reported in the table.
-As noted in subsection 4.4, the scope for myopic households to off-set pension saving is limited by the small balances of liquid wealth that such households accrue in the absence of a pension asset, and by the desire to maintain precautionary balances.
+Discussion in Section C suggests that myopia tends to dampen the extent to which pension saving is off-set against saving in other forms.
+This impression is reinforced by the statistics reported in the bottom panel of Table 5, which indicate that the off-set of pension saving late in the working lifetime falls monotonically with both the extent of myopia and the return to pension wealth, with myopia having the most pronounced influence over the range of policy parameters reported in the table.
+As noted in Section C, the scope for myopic households to off-set pension saving is limited by the small balances of liquid wealth that such households accrue in the absence of a pension asset, and by the desire to maintain precautionary balances.
 The first of these considerations becomes more acute as the extent of myopia increases, which is the driving factor behind the fall in the pension off-set generated at lower values of β .

 The reported decline of the savings off-set to the pension asset as the return to pension wealth rises is attributable to four factors.
 First, high returns to the pension asset motivate stronger pension participation early in life (as discussed above) when liquid savings are relatively thin.
 Second, the wealth effect associated with a rise in the return to pension wealth motivates higher consumption during the working lifetime.
-Third, the higher consumption during the working lifetime motivates larger precautionary balances to insure against an adverse shock.
+Third, the higher consumption during the working lifetime motivates to insure against an adverse shock.
 And fourth, the measures of average pension wealth increase with the return to the pension asset, so that the off-set actually increases in absolute terms.